Processing pipeline details¶

 In order to bypass reconstruction in fMRIPrep, place existing reconstructed

-<output dir>/freesurfer prior to the run.
+<output dir>/freesurfer prior to the run, or specify an external

 fMRIPrep will perform any missing